 Where many insect producers have chosen to base their production on the Black Solder Fly (BSF), Ÿnsect’s production is based on the Tenebrio Molitor; small common beetles known as mealworms.

-In terms of substrate selection, he said it will come down to the best price the company can get for the feedstock and the distance of the supplier from the plant.
+As regards substrate selection, that will come down to the best price the company can get for the feedstock and the distance of the supplier from the plant.

-The mealworm that Ÿnsect uses is a gregarious and nocturnal species, which make its farming easier, said the company.
+The mealworm that Ÿnsect uses is a gregarious and nocturnal species, which make its farming easier.
 It brings benefits in terms of the process, the scalability, said the CEO.

 “We tested a range of insect species back in 2013 - the flies, the locusts and the crickets - and we found out the beetles [the mealworm], even though they grow more slowly than flies, are more adapted to very large scale production, in terms of enabling automation throughout the life cycle.
 Harvesting, etc., is much easier with non-flying insects."